Last Updated on November 18, 2022 by Toya

-These crispy keto zucchini fries are going to become of you favorites once you’ve tried them.
-When it comes to making keto friendly fries
+These crispy keto zucchini fries are going to become one of your favorite recipes once you’ve tried them.
+When it comes to making keto friendly fries, these keto fried zucchini sticks are absolutely delicious and only contain 7.9 grams of net carbs per serving!

 Everyone knows that potato fries are a no go on keto.
-But, did you know to make and enjoy zucchini fries the keto?
-Like many of the other vegetables shared in this list of the best low carb substitutes for potatoes, zucchini can be used to make some deliocus low carb fries.
+But, did you know to make and enjoy keto fried zucchini sticks or what may like to call zucchini fries on keto?
+Like many of the other vegetables shared in this list of the best low carb substitutes for potatoes, zucchini can be used to make some delicious low carb fries in just a few minutes!

 Regular fries contain about 48 grams of carbs per serving.
-On the other hand, these zucchini fries contain only 7.8g net carbs per serving and this is why you need to try out this low carb zucchini fries recipe.
+On the other hand, these keto fried zucchini sticks contain only 7.8g of net carbs per serving and this is why you need to this recipe out right now.

-Generally, people think that zucchini is only eaten in salads, but since I started doing the Keto diet, I’ve discovered that it is one of the most versatile vegetables in existence.
-Its flavor is very soft which allows it to be incorporated in a great variety of dishes, without altering the flavor of the other ingredients.
+Generally, people think that zucchini is only eaten in salads, but since I started following keto I’ve discovered that it is one of the most versatile vegetables.
+Its flavor is very soft which allows it to be incorporated into a great variety of dishes, without altering the flavor of the other ingredients.
+For example, have you checked out my low carb apple pie made with zucchini filling?

-Naturally, it is a keto friendly vegetable because it has very few grams of carbohydrates, but accompanied by abundant fiber and remarkable amounts of essential nutrients: folic acid, potassium, iron, manganese, vitamin A and vitamin C.
+Naturally, it is a keto friendly vegetable because it has very few grams of carbohydrates but is accompanied by abundant fiber and remarkable amounts of essential nutrients.

-Follow these tips for the best fired zucchini fries
+Follow these tips for the best fried zucchini sticks

 Therefore, to make this keto fries recipe tasty and crispy then it is better to make your keto fries with almond flour and naturally gluten free whey protein.
-This greatly improved the final texture of the zucchini.
+This greatly improved the final texture of the keto zucchini sticks.

 This time I didn’t add herbs to the mix because I wanted the more traditional version, but you can add a teaspoon of French or Italian herbs according to your taste.
 Some people also enjoy sprinkling the final dish with a few drops of lemon on the fried zucchini.

 These keto zucchini chips are very easy to make.
-They are so easy to make in fact, that you can make these even if you’re a beginner to the keto diet.
+They are so easy to make in fact, that you can make them even if you’re a beginner to keto.
 You can even make this for your family as a potato fries replacement.

 Now, let’s begin cooking:

-First, begin by gathering all of your ingredients.
-You’ll also need to ensure that you wash the zucchini very well.
+First, gather all of your ingredients in one place.
+You’ll also need to ensure that you wash the zucchini very well also.

 Then cut it transversely, avoiding the center of the zucchini.
 You must obtain four long slices.